pfroysdon/reading_rack/README.md

 	<img width="500" img src="https://github.com/pfroysdon/reading_rack/blob/main/figures/IMG_3746.jpg">
 </p>

 **Note:** I have ~55 books that I have read and used in this area.
-I will post the photos, links, and reviews soon.
+I will post the links, and reviews soon.

 ### Electrical Engineering, Navigation Theory, State Estimation, Signal Processing
 <p align="center">
 	<img width="500" img src="https://github.com/pfroysdon/reading_rack/blob/main/figures/IMG_3743.jpg">
 </p>

 **Note:** I have ~40 books that I have read and used in this area.
-I will post the photos, links, and reviews soon.
+I will post the links, and reviews soon.

 - [Aided Navigation, GPS with High Rate Sensors - Farrell](https://a.co/d/7uAmnbz) **This was my PhD advisor**.
 His book is the reason I petitioned him to be his PhD student.
 Farrell and this book are known world-wide.  **This book is one of the few books that I have seen where every variable is clearly defined and explained**.
 I learned so much from Dr. Farrell and I have carried forward his instruction into how I write [my boooks](https://roysdonfibonaccipress.com).
 This is a great book on Kalman Filters, GPS-INS navigation, AHRS, GPS positioning, smoothing, and state estimation.
 - [Principles of GNSS, Inertial, and Multisensor Integrated Navigation Systems - Groves](https://a.co/d/dR3mMAZ)  This is my go-to book when I need the kinematic equations and their derivatives in multiple reference frames, e.g., ECI to ECEF, or NED to ECEF, etc.  Of course his book has many other topics, but the reference frame descriptions are the best I have seen in any book.
 This is a great book that I reference frequently.